Skip site navigation (1)Skip section navigation (2)

 STABS

-debugging information in COFF and ELF object files.
-The debugging
+bugging information in COFF and ELF object files.
+The debugging information

 SEE ALSO